-I’m gunna pop some tags, only got twenty dollars in my pocket… Twenty dollars doesn’t go as far as it used to, and with budgets being stretched it can be hard to find what you’re looking for within your means.
+I’m gonna pop some tags, only got twenty dollars in my pocket… Twenty dollars doesn’t go as far as it used to, and with budgets being stretched it can be hard to find what you’re looking for within your means.
 This has led many people today to try thrift shopping - purchasing gently used items at discounted prices.

 Why Thrift?